Do lifestyle choices impact our carbon footprint? Here is the answer

 • Travel Light by Light Watkins combines the principles of minimalism with the art of travel.
 It offers practical tips on planning, packing, and staying mindful on the road to enhance the experience.

-• Sustainable Living Minimalism and Zero Waste by B R Pohl focuses on the intersection of minimalism and sustainability, helping readers to limit their footprint by reducing waste and consuming (more) mindfully.
+• Sustainable Living, Minimalism and Zero Waste by B. R. Pohl focuses on the intersection of minimalism and sustainability, helping readers to limit their footprint by reducing waste and consuming (more) mindfully.

 Reduce

 Be more mindful of your everyday actions’ environmental footprint.
 Then, determine what specific actions you can take to (significantly) reduce your carbon footprint.
+This article can help you with both.

 The best way to reduce carbon in the atmosphere is by not emitting it in the first place (Gabriela Herculano)